 Combine the three ingredients well and put them in a pretty container with a lid.
 Handwrite instructions for use and list the ingredients.
 For a serious muscle-relaxing bath, add the entire contents to a hot bath.
 Swirl the water around and soak for 20 minutes or more.

 Moisturizing Sugar Scrub

-#11 – Good Fats.
-For your friend who’s super talented in the kitchen, a gift of culinary indulgence is ideal.
-Scour some thrift stores, or high-end kitchen stores for some pretty jars and bottles that will look nice on the countertop.
-Then head to the market and shop for the top-shelf brands of coconut oil, avocado oil and extra virgin olive oil.
+For a friend who’s super talented in the kitchen, a gift of culinary indulgence is ideal.
+Scour some thrift stores or high-end kitchen stores for some pretty jars and bottles that will look nice on the countertop.
+Then, head to the market and shop for the top-shelf brands of coconut oil, avocado oil and extra-virgin olive oil.
 Clean and dry the glassware.
-Then pour the oils into the prepared containers.
-For the coconut oil, you’ll want more of a jar, since it will solidify at room temperature.
-But bottles are perfect for the avocado and olive oils.
-Use some kitchen twine or sparkly ribbons (depending on your friend’s kitchen décor) to decorate the jars.
+Then, pour the oils into the prepared containers.
+For the coconut oil, you’ll want more of a jar since it will solidify at room temperature.
+Bottles are perfect for the avocado and olive oils.
+Use some kitchen twine or sparkly ribbons, depending on your friend’s kitchen décor, to decorate the jars.
 It may also be nice to arrange all three jars on an oblong cutting board or serving tray.
-Any good cook will appreciate some high quality oils as a gift at Christmastime.
+Any good cook will appreciate some high-quality oils as a gift at Christmastime.

-#12 – Personal Trainer Sessions.
-If you have a loved one that has recently begun a fitness regimen and is interested in getting serious, consider buying her a six pack.
+If you have a loved one that has recently begun a fitness regimen and is interested in getting serious, consider buying her a six-pack.
 You know, six sessions with a good personal trainer so she can achieve some of her wellness goals.
 A gift of personal training sessions is a fantastic gift for a friend that’s dabbling in exercise but could use a little direction.